yousseffre/financelake/data-ingestion-kafka/README.md

 ###### Kafka Data Ingestion Mini-Project - FinanceLake

-This mini-project demonstrates a simple **data ingestion pipeline** using **Apache Kafka** to stream financial transactions into the FinanceLake ecosystem.

 ## Objective

 To showcase how Apache Kafka can be used to ingest real-time financial data (CSV-based) and stream it into FinanceLake.